-The screen (shown on the following page) contains industry-standard options additional to the core PC AT BIOS.
+The screen (shown below) contains industry-standard options additional to the core PC AT BIOS.
 This section describes all fields offered by Award Software in this screen.
 The example screen below may vary from the one in your Setup program.
 Your system board designer may omit or modify some fields.